Online learning of neural networks based on a model-free control algorithm: Introduction

 The paper is organized as follow.
 Section 2 reviews the para-model approach.
-In Section 3, an example illustrates how a model-free-based distributed control could be implemented in order to control multiple systems.
-Section 4 presents the application of the para-model control to train an example of neural network and numerical simulations are presented to illustrate some observed properties in Section 5.
+In Section 3, a preliminary example illustrates how a model-free-based distributed control could be implemented in order to control multiple systems.
+Section 4 presents the application of the para-model control to train a simple neural network and numerical results are presented in Section 5 to illustrate the dynamical evolution of the learning process as well as an example of classifier.
 Section 6 gives some concluding remarks.